kingrajul/June-git-25/README.md

 # June-git-25
 Basic set of commands to run when you are bored.
+These will find your practice.